svenrr/kickstarter-project/README.md

 * We try to minimize False-Negatives (high recall)
 * High recall is easily achieved, so we also need a metric to balance it out
 * For this we are using the area under curve for precision-recall
+* Problem: We don't know which projects have done how much marketing for their campaign.
+But this could be a very important success factor.
 ---

 ### In this repository you can find the following files: